-This agency will continue to make a concerted effort to identify and encourage qualified minority, veteran and individuals with disabilities to apply for vacancies, especially in underrepresented job categories.
-The Department will also continue to work closely with the Office of Diversity, Equity, and Opportunity (ODEO) receiving referrals from qualified applicants from underrepresented communities.
-Through our partnership with ODEO, we have increased the representation of females and minorities in several job categories.
-The employment selection process has been reviewed to facilitate the goals and objectives of the Affirmative Action Plan.
-All personnel involved in recruiting, screening, selection and promotion will be carefully selected and trained to insure the elimination of possible discrimination in all personnel actions.
-The process will be reviewed to make certain that women, minority group members and individuals with disabilities are not bypassed or overlooked for discriminatory reasons.
+This Department will increase its efforts to identify and encourage qualified individuals with disabilities and minorities to apply for vacancies, especially in underrepresented job categories.
+All personnel involved in recruiting, screening, selection and promotion will be trained in bias-free decision making and non-discrimination practices to ensure the elimination of possible discrimination in all personnel actions.
+The process will be reviewed to make certain that minority group members and individuals with disabilities are not bypassed or overlooked for discriminatory reasons.